raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

 ## Attaching a header to the Raspberry Pi Zero

-If you would like to include the optional lights on your wearable using the Blinkt, your Zero will need a male header for the Blinkt to attach to, which must be soldered on.
-(If you don't want to solder, you could try the [hammer header](https://shop.pimoroni.com/products/gpio-hammer-header) instead.) *The Zero must be completely unplugged and powered off before attempting any soldering.*
+If you would like to include the optional lights on your wearable using the Blinkt, your Pi Zero will need a male header for the Blinkt to attach to, which must be soldered on.
+(If you don't want to solder, you could try the [hammer header](https://shop.pimoroni.com/products/gpio-hammer-header) instead.) *The Pi Zero must be completely unplugged and powered off before you attempt any soldering.*

 1. If your header is longer than the number of pins needed, carefully break it off to the right length.
-Insert the header into the holes in the Zero with the longer pins facing upwards.
+Insert the header into the holes in the Pi Zero with the longer pins facing upwards.

   ![Pi zero front](images/pi-zero-front.png)

-1. Keeping the header pressed in, turn both the Zero and the header over.
-To make soldering easier, put a blob of blue tack under the Zero on the long edge opposite the header to keep it level and stop it from moving around whilst you solder.
-Make sure the Zero is flush with the header before beginning to solder.
+1. Keeping the header pressed in, turn both the Pi Zero and the header over.
+To make soldering easier, put a blob of blue tack under the Pi Zero on the long edge opposite the header to keep it level and stop it from moving around while you solder.
+Make sure the Pi Zero is flush with the header before beginning to solder.

 1. Using a soldering iron, carefully solder each of the pins on the header to the Zero, making sure there is enough solder to create a good connection for each one.